canamaemindevar/Simple-Vender-System--for-e--commerce/README.md

 # Simple Vender System for e-commerce
-- Programaticly developed with SnapKit.
+- Programaticlly developed with SnapKit.
 - Written with Protocol Oriented development.
 - Written with MVVM architecture.
 - Alamofire was used.